instana/instana-otel-collector/processor/spanintentprocessor/README.md

 # SpanIntent Processor

 The **SpanIntent Processor** samples traces based on span-level behaviors, guided by predefined sampling policies.
-The processor’s core principle is that a trace’s importance—its ability to represent real application usage—is derived from the characteristics of its spans.
-Traces are classified as **normal**, **degraded**, or **failed** according to span latency and error patterns.
+The processor’s core principle is that a trace’s importance, that is, its ability to represent real application usage, can be derived from the characteristics of its spans.
+Traces are classified as **normal**, **degraded**, or **outlier** based on their span latency and error patterns.

 ## Overview